tibame201020/test_javaAgent/README.md

-## test javaagent and use bytebuddy
+## test JavaAgent and use bytebuddy
 ```
 package beAgentApp by maven
 ```